The first in a 3-part series from "Finding the Hero in Your Husband, Revisited."*

 A wife’s greatest dilemma is that you don't want to be the leader in your marriage, but you also don't want to be led.
 Using your power to take control feels safe, but it also builds a barrier to intimacy.
 Without even realizing it, you’ve likely built coping strategies to keep yourself from feeling vulnerable in your marriage.

-We'll talk more about these strategies next time, but here's a sneak peek: we are bossy, we are controlling, we use sarcasm and mind tricks, we constantly rescue them, we constantly punish them, or we’re the ultimate backseat driver.
+We'll talk more about these strategies next time (read Part 2), but here's a sneak peek: we may be bossy, we may be controlling, we may use sarcasm and mind tricks, we constantly rescue them, we constantly punish them, or we’re the ultimate backseat driver.
 Which one can you relate to?

 For now, here are a few questions and Scripture passages to think about:

-Join an online book study and go through "Finding the Hero in Your Husband" with a group of like-minded women this fall!
+Join an online book study and go through "Finding the Hero in Your Husband" with a group of like-minded women this winter!

 This excerpt is from Dr. Juli Slattery’s book, "Finding the Hero in Your Husband, Revisited.”
 Reprinted with permission from Health Communications, Inc.